Khadija Bousselmi, née ARFAOUI

 • Introduction to formal grammars (type 0 to type 3 according to Chomsky).

-• Study the relationships between languages, automata and Turing machines.
+• Study of the relationships between languages, automata, and Turing machines.

-• Topic: Multi-objective optimization of scheduling intensive scientific workflows in a Cloud Computing environment, guided by data localization.
+• Subject: Multi-objective optimization of scheduling intensive scientific workflows in a cloud computing environment, guided by data localization.

-• Location: LAMSADE, Université Paris Dauphine, Paris, France
+• Location: LAMSADE, Paris Dauphine University, Paris, France

-• Subject: Scalable approach to scheduling scientific workflows in a Cloud Computing environment, guided by quality of service (QoS) and energy consumption.
+• Subject: Scalable approach for scheduling scientific workflows in a cloud computing environment, guided by quality of service (QoS) and energy consumption.

-• Venue: Tunis Faculty of Science, University of Tunis El Manar
+• Location: Faculty of Sciences of Tunis, University of Tunis El Manar

-• Research laboratory: RIADI-GDL, Université de la Manouba, Tunisia
+• Research laboratory: RIADI-GDL, University of Manouba, Tunisia

 • Supported in 2017